 To reach a decision on the appeal, the SAAS Committee will take into consideration the student’s previous academic, labor, and social record at Berea, as well as the degree to which the student has responded to institutional attempts to support academic success (e.g. successful completion of GST 101: Strategies for Academic Success, response to consultation with the Academic Advisor, documented visits to the Learning Center, etc.).
 It is the student’s responsibility to ascertain the time and place of the appeals meeting; this information will be e-mailed to the student by the Office of Academic Services.
 After the Committee has considered the appeal, the Committee informs the student of the decision by mail to the student’s CPO and permanent mailing address on record.

 If the appeal is successful, the student will be reinstated on probation for one subsequent regular term.
 The same appeal will be used for purposes of continued eligibility for Title IV and state financial aid.
 Without this written appeal, the student will not remain eligible for Title IV and state financial aid.
 More.

-Students wishing to Withdraw From the College must schedule an appointment with the Office of Academic Services to discuss the withdraw process and to receive the College Clearance/Withdraw Form.
+Students wishing to withdraw from the College must schedule an appointment with the Office of Academic Services to discuss the withdrawal process and to receive the College Clearance/Withdrawal Form.
 Deadline: During regular terms, students must withdraw before Reading Day.
 During Summer, students must withdraw before the last day of class in order to avoid having grades posted for course(s) taken in that term.
 Once this date has passed, students may still withdraw but all grades will be reported and recorded on their official transcript.
 Only when a student withdraws from the College prior to the last day to withdraw without final grades being recorded does that term not count as a term of attendance.